Actor Ving Rhames said a neighbor called police on him when he was home

 Last year, NBA All-Star Lebron James' Los Angeles home was vandalized with N-word graffiti and in March of this year, a video surfaced showing Milwaukee Bucks player Sterling Brown being tackled to the ground for a parking infraction.

-In a response to the vandalism, James’ told reporters last year at a press conference, "It goes to show racism will always be a part of the world, a part of America."
+In a response to the vandalism, James told reporters last year, "It goes to show racism will always be a part of the world, a part of America."